heshanera/EnterpriseServiceBus/README.md

 # EnterpriseServiceBus
-Java Enterprise Service Bus which enables multiple services to interact with each other.
-Implemented using java sockets
+Service Bus which enables multiple services to interact with each other.
+Implemented using java sockets, Java Native Interface (JNI) and jython library.
+Service Bus can interact with java, C++ and python.

 ## High-Level Architecture